 Salaries typically depend on location, employer and level of responsibility.
 Salaries and career options improve with chartered status.

-To get on a degree course you need at least five GCSEs (grade A to C) and two or three A-levels, including Maths and a science subject (normally Physics).
+To get on a degree course you need at least five GCSEs (grade A to C) and three A-levels including Maths and a science subject (normally Physics).

 If you already work in the industry as a technician, you could qualify as a civil engineer by studying part time for a BTEC HNC/HND, foundation degree or degree in civil engineering or through degree apprenticeships in construction.

 To become a senior or principle civil engineer you will need to have worked on significant construction projects and for a number of years as a civil engineer.
 You will usually also need to have had completed an undergraduate degree and in some cases a master’s degree in civil engineering as well as have chartered status.

 Do you feel more inspired about working in construction?